maxcruickshanks/Dynamic-File-Storage/README.md

 Fifth, add an outbound/inbound rule on the Windows Defender Firewall for the port (HOST_PORT) on the server machine.

 Finally, tune any of the settings for port, lines to read from the command prompt, and the timeout length.

-## Copyright
-This program has no attached copyright; you can modify, distribute, and re-distribute as you like.